Donor Concierge and Chinese Fertility Patients

 When I launched Donor Concierge in 2006, my very first client was a Chinese woman who was looking for an egg donor.
 Although I was just beginning to develop agency relationships, I found her 20 viable candidates.
-Since then I have worked with over a hundred Chinese clients with 45 of them coming to me in the last year.
-With our network of 80 egg donor agencies and 40 surrogacy agencies, we are able to provide 20 – 40 egg donors and/or 3 – 5 potential surrogates for each intended parent.
+Since then I have worked with hundreds Chinese clients with 45 of them coming to us in the last year.
+With our network of 80+ egg donor agencies and 40 surrogacy agencies, we are able to provide 20 – 40 egg donors and/or up to 4 potential surrogates for each intended parent.

 Part of my goal for Donor Concierge was to offer cultural sensitivity and understanding to our clients.
 When I began my career in working with international intended parents, egg donor agencies were suggesting that Chinese and East Indian couples choose Hispanic egg donors because she had dark hair and dark eyes (and because they didn’t have available Chinese or Indian egg donors).
 I thought this was insensitive and insulting and so did the intended parents.
 In my experience, although there may not be many Asian candidates available from any single agency, they are out there if one knows were to look.
 Donor Concierge knows where to look.